 Often, many people overcompensate for their doses after attempting detox on their own.
 This means you might take a larger quantity than usual and overdose accidentally.
 As a result, overdosing on opioids can lead to hospitalization, chronic medical issues, or death.

 What Happens at Our Opioid Detox in Nashville, TN

-During our detox in Nashville, you will get the following to help you throughout the process:
+During our detox in Nashville, clients receive the following to help them throughout the process: